Last updated on April 8, 2026

 #1.
 Fetch Lands

 There are flashier lands than Scalding Tarn and friends.
 But so many formats are defined by their access to fetch lands.
 Brainstorm’s ubiquity in Legacy wouldn’t exist without fetch lands to shuffle away excess cards.
 Pauper decks use spells like Mental Note and Squadron Hawk to replicate this.
 As good as the Triomes were for Modern’s 4- or 5-color decks, the consistency of fetch lands is arguably more important.
-Mechanics like delve and landfall become far stronger by their existence.
+Mechanics like delve and landfall become far stronger with their existence.
 It’s not a stretch to say modern Magic would look vastly different without fetch lands, making them a natural card to claim the top spot.

 Best Lands Payoffs